republique-et-canton-de-geneve/blockchain-document-validateur/README.md

 The backends communicate with the blockchain, broadcast the various transactions (issue / signature of a transaction, issue receipts ...) and manage the associated keys by checking the validity of the signer and his key.

+### Warning
+After a security audit it was asked by the Geneva state to make error message more generic.
+However that implied modifying automatically generated files.
+If those files are generated once again all changes made to fit the audit will be deleted.

 ## How to run the prototype ?

 1. Install Docker[^docker](https://docs.docker.com/engine/installation/#server)  and Docker Compose[^dockercompose](https://docs.docker.com/compose/install/)  (Window 10, macOS, Linux, ...)